Alejogb1/job-board/blog-data/how-can-i-find-the-bigram-vocabulary-in-python.md

 id: "how-can-i-find-the-bigram-vocabulary-in-python"
 ---

-Alright, let's tackle this.
-It's a common task, and one I've bumped into more than a few times over the years, particularly when dealing with natural language processing pipelines.
+Alright,  It's a common task, and one I've bumped into more than a few times over the years, particularly when dealing with natural language processing pipelines.
 I recall working on a sentiment analysis project where understanding the context provided by bigrams was crucial for achieving acceptable accuracy.
 So, finding that bigram vocabulary in a Pythonic way?
 It's definitely achievable and straightforward with the right approach.

 Essentially, you're looking to identify all two-word sequences present in a given text corpus.
 These pairs are known as bigrams, and they form the basis for many text analysis techniques.
 Instead of just counting individual words, you get a feel for how often word combinations appear together, giving you more context-rich information.
 The trick is to efficiently process your text and extract these pairs.